 Use your Ambassadors.
 They have been in your offer holder's shoes, and are well aware of the nerves, anticipation, and excitement of transitioning to university life.
 Encourage them to share their insights and experiences.

 Keep up the hype.
-Remind your offer holders at each and every touchpoint that the Community is where they'll meet the people they'll be living and studying with - webinars, open days, email comms, offer letters, social media, etc.
+Remind your offer holders at each and every touch point that the Community is where they'll meet the people they'll be living and studying with - webinars, open days, email comms, offer letters, social media, etc.

 What do younger generations want from a Community in 2026?